 When children understand English but not speak well, they are often in a normal phase of language acquisition known as the 'silent period.'
 Their brain actively absorbs vocabulary, grammar, and pronunciation without yet producing much speech.
 This is common for young learners, especially in multicultural families.
-The fact that a child can understand English but not speak well is not a problem, but a foundation being built for future fluency.
+The fact that a child can understand English but not speak well for kids is not a problem, but a foundation being built for future fluency.
 LearnLink's approach nurtures this comprehension phase patiently to teach English to kids.

 Understanding the 'Silent Period'